 Each course culminates in three public concerts for appreciative and discerning audiences in Cobham

-Aidan Woodcock, who founded the Trust in 2006, was a member of the London Symphony Orchestra.
+Aidan Woodcock, who founded the Trust in 2006, was a member of the London Symphony Orchestra and a pupil of Max Rostal.
 Music, in particular chamber music, was the great passion of his life and many of today’s professional musicians owe him an incalculable debt for the opportunities and encouragement he gave them.
 Aidan died in 2016 but his legacy lives on in the work of this charity.

 Maiastra is a bird with miraculous powers found in Romanian folklore, said to restore youth to those who hear its beautiful song.
 This charming image is the emblem of the Maiastra concerts which are organised by the Aidan Woodcock Charitable Trust.